 This setting applies to both tests that use committee based grading, and tests that don’t use committees at all.

 The graders work individually in the first step of the grading process.
-The scores and grades that are set are private to the grader until the grader confirms own grades.
-The grade will then be shared with co-graders in final grading.
+The marks and grades that are set are private to the grader until the grader confirms own grades.
+The grade will then be shared with co-graders.

 Require graders to align marks